-The non-employee directors compensation plan provides to each non-employee director a retainer of 900 common shares per quarter.
-Compensation expense related to the non-employee director grants was \$0.8 million, \$0.8 million and \$0.7 million for 2016, 2015 and 2014, respectively.
+In 2017 the non-employee directors compensation plan provided to each non-employee director a retainer of 900 common shares per quarter.
+Non-employee director grants were valued at the stock price on the date of grant and were issued from the Company's treasury stock.
+Compensation expense related to the non-employee director grants was \$1.0 million, \$0.8 million and \$0.8 million for 2017, 2016 and 2015, respectively.